-I’m a critical-cultural, feminist media scholar currently serving as a Visiting Assistant Professor of Communication and Media at West Chester University of Pennsylvania.
-I previously taught in the Communication department at Saint Louis University and as a graduate student at the University of Illinois, Urbana-Champaign in the College of Media.
+I’m a feminist media scholar currently serving as a Visiting Assistant Professor of Communication and Media at West Chester University of Pennsylvania.
+I previously taught in the Communication Department at Saint Louis University and as a graduate student at the University of Illinois, Urbana-Champaign in the College of Media.

 My current book project Open Mic?
 Authenticity and Gatekeeping in Stand-Up Comedy explores identity, power, and labor, particularly through the lens of gender, in stand-up comedy as a media industry through several case studies including social media responses to Lindy West’s debate with Jim Norton about misogyny in comedy on FX’s Totally Biased with W Kamau Bell, the critical reception of television shows about women stand-up comics like Oxygen’s Funny Girls, and interviews with comics with marginalized gender identities and expressions in Champaign and Chicago.
 Other ongoing projects include the exploration of television fandom on Twitter, including case studies on Comedy Central’s @midnight and Freeform’s Switched at Birth, stand-up comedy and Netflix, and comedy podcasting.